K-9A/tabletop-manager/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Description
+**Description**

-This web application is an ongoing project that serves as a comprehensive platform for Dungeons and Dragons players and Dungeon Masters, providing tools to create, manage, and view character sheets and campaigns.
+This web application is a solo-developed and designed, ongoing project that serves as a comprehensive platform for Dungeons and Dragons players and Dungeon Masters, providing tools to create, manage, and view character sheets and campaigns.
 Built with a modern tech stack including React, Next.js, and Tailwind CSS, the application offers a seamless and interactive user experience.
 Table of Contents

     Tech Stack
     Project Status
     Features
+    Future Roadmap
     Getting Started
-    Usage
-    Contributing
     License
     Contact
-    Acknowledgements

-Tech Stack
+**Tech Stack**

     Frameworks: React, Next.JS
     UI/Styling: Tailwind, Material UI Tailwind, Framer Motion